 The graph above represents the situation in early May, a day or so before Phase 1 relaxing restrictions was implemented.
 It shows that before the easing of restrictions, there was a negative growth rate following the first peak.
 If the restrictions could have been maintained for a few more weeks, that negative growth rate would have resulted in near-zero daily cases by early June.

-Following that relaxation of restrictions, daily new cases were no longer trending downward as shown in the previous graph.
+Following relaxation of restrictions, daily new cases were no longer trending downward as shown in the previous graph.
 Instead, they started trending upward exponentially.

 The Governor relaxed restrictions starting on May 4, while Florida was still at relatively high infection rates.
-Those actions, in part, have contributed to new all-time peaks which will prolong the amount of time needed to return to near zero infections.
+Those actions, in part, contributed to new all-time peaks which will prolong the amount of time needed to return to near zero infections.
 Further, both public gatherings of vacationers, as well as demonstrations by protestors, show many instances of inadequate social distancing in large crowds.
 Finally, many members of the public, particularly younger Floridians, have viewed this easing of restrictions as a signal to dispense with adequate social distancing.
-The combination of these actions has culminated in a resumption of an alarming exponential positive growth rate.
+The combination of these actions culminated in a resumption of an alarming exponential positive growth rate in July.

 On June 25, 2020, there was another major revision of the IHME model.
 The model now makes multiple projections based on three different scenarios.

 Current projection (What the modelers think will most likely happen)

 They assume that the trend of easing mandates will continue at its current trajectory.